robot-learning-freiburg/MM-DistillNet/README.md

 We our method using 4 GPUs with 2.4 Gb memory each (The expected runtime is 7 days).
 After training, the best model would be stored under `<exp_name>/best.pth.tar`.
 This file can be used to evaluate the performance of the model.

 ### Evaluation Procedure
-Evaluate the performance of the model:
+Evaluate the performance of the model (Our best model can be found under `trained_models/mm-distillnet.0.pth.tar`):
 ```
 python evaluate.py --config <path to a config file> --checkpoint <path to checkpoint file to evaluate>
 ```